5 WD-40 Uses for Your Car You Didn’t Know about

 2. Removes tree sap, bird droppings, and bugs

 These contaminants can etch into and damage car paint if left on for too long.
-WD-40 will gently remove these contaminants, so you don’t have to look for caustic, generic cleaning products to use on your paint.
+In short, WD-40 will gently remove these contaminants, so you don’t have to look for caustic, generic cleaning products to use on your paint.

 3. Removes bumper stickers and decals